janikvonrotz/janikvonrotz.ch/content/post/2020-03-17-backup-docker-volumes-with-ansible-and-restic.md

       max-file: "{{ docker_log_max_file }}"
 ```

-The install tasks set up a `.htpasswd` user in the mounted directory and then start a restic server container with configurations from the inventory.
+The install tasks creates a `.htpasswd` file in the mounted directory and then starts a restic server container with configurations applied from the inventory.

 As you can see the http communication is not encrypted.
 However, this is not a problem as restic encrypts its payload.